erc-fhv/Home_BESS/README.md

 ## Sytemd service file for running the MPC controller on an server:

-Read out the content of the file and save it as /etc/systemd/system/mpc.service:
+Create the following file:
 ```
 sudo nano /etc/systemd/system/mpc.service
 ```

+Add this content to the file:

 ```ini
 [Unit]